omni-us/jsonargparse/README.rst

 - Nested types are supported as long as at least one child type is supported.

-- The supported types are: :code:`str`, :code:`bool`, :code:`int`,
+- Fully supported types at any nested depth are: :code:`str`, :code:`bool`, :code:`int`, :code:`float`, :code:`list`, :code:`Any`, :code:`Union`,
-  :code:`float`, :code:`list`, :code:`Any`, :code:`Union` and :code:`Optional`.
+  :code:`Optional` and restricted types as explained in :ref:`restricted-numbers` and :ref:`restricted-strings`.

-- :code:`dict` with :code:`str` keys is supported for any level of nesting.
+- :code:`Dict` with :code:`str` keys is supported for any level of nesting.
-  :code:`int` keys are also supported but only up to the first level of nesting.
+  :code:`int` keys are also supported but only without nesting.

-- :code:`Enum` is supported but only up to the first level of nesting.
+- :code:`Enum` and the path types explained in section :ref:`parsing-paths` are supported but only without nesting or as :code:`Optional` or as member of a first level :code:`Union`.

-- There is partial support for :code:`tuple` and :code:`set` even though they can't be represented in json distinguishable from a list.
-They are only supported without nesting and in the case of tuple for a fixed number of elements.
-Each element position can have its own type and will be validated as such.
+- There is partial support for :code:`Tuple` and :code:`Set` even though they can't be represented in json distinguishable from a list.
+They are only supported without nesting and in the case of tuple only for a fixed number of elements.
+Each :code:`Tuple` element position can have its own type and will be validated as such.
 In command line arguments, config files and environment variables tuples and sets are represented as a list.

 - All positional arguments must have a type, otherwise the add arguments functions raise an exception.